What are the requirements to study abroad?

 Will my program have the same semester dates as MICA?

 Not necessarily.
-While some programs have dates that are close to MICA's semester dates, some programs begin earlier, or end later.
+While some programs have dates that are close to MICA's semester dates, some programs begin earlier or end later.
 And some semester programs may vary in length in comparison to MICA.
 As a study abroad participant, you will need to follow the dates of your host institution; arriving late or leaving early could negatively affect your grades, or result in lost credit.

 How do you get credit for taking classes abroad?

-If you want to study abroad on semester or non-MICA summer program, you must fill out an application by the appropriate deadline.
+If you want to study abroad for a semester or non-MICA summer program, you must fill out an application by the appropriate deadline.
 As part of the application, you will fill out a Course Approval Form and obtain approval from department chairs for courses you wish to take abroad.
 As long as you have prior approval, you can get credit for courses taken abroad.
 Of course, you also have to pass the class when you go abroad!
 For all programs, except SACI and the New York Studio Program, as long as you get a D abroad, you will receive a P for Pass on your MICA transcript.
 For SACI and New York, you receive letter grades.

 Please be sure to read through our Policies and Expectations page for more information.